Rusali28/Company-network-design-using-WAN/README.md

 # Company-network-design-using-WAN

-Comapny network design is a project connecting the company servers and clients of 3 countries i.e. UK, USA and India.
+In this project, we have made an attempt to connect the servers of a Multi National Company across three countries - UK, USA and India.

 For our implementation we have used a Wide Area Network and integrated it with the following Computer Network Protocols:
 - FTP (File Transfer Protocol)